 Removal of Dining Services Property

-A resident’s right to privacy and comfort takes precedence over the community member’s privilege to have visitors.
+visitors..
 It is important for suitemates to discuss visitation and to arrive at an agreement acceptable to all roommates in the suite.
 A non-resident is defined as any person who is not a designated resident of a suite.
 Non-residents must possess a valid photo ID (driver’s license, work/college ID) and be signed in at the front desk during visitation hours.
 Non-residents must be in the presence of the host resident at all times.
 The visitation policy will be strictly enforced.
 Residents will be subject to student conduct sanctions and/or a fine if the guest visitation period is exceeded.
 The storage of guest/visitor property within the units is prohibited.
 Non-residents may not use a resident’s keys or access card.
 Non-residents are prohibited from visiting the residence halls for an extended period of time.

-Any non-resident can be asked to vacate the residence halls at the discretion of a Resident Director, Campus Safety & Security or the Dean of Students at any time.
+Any non-resident can be asked to vacate the residence halls at the discretion of a Resident Director, Campus Safety & Security or the Office of Student Life at any time.
 Failure to vacate the premises upon request may result in the issuance of a persona non grata or trespass warning which prohibits future visits to the residence halls as well as all areas immediately surrounding the residence halls.
 Failure to abide by this issuance may result in the arrest of the individual and judicial action upon the host.

 Non-residents must comply with all college policies and residence hall rules/regulations.
-Residents that host non-residents are responsible for the non-residents’ behavior.
+Residents who host non-residents are responsible for the non-residents’ behavior.
 If a non-resident creates a disruption and affects a roommate, suitemate(s), other residents, or the community, they may be asked to leave the halls and the resident may be held accountable for their actions.
 In cases where a non-resident damages property or violates hall/college policy, the resident host may be subject to student code of conduct sanctions and/or restitution.
 This includes items found during searches.